khaire-ankita/article-app/README.md

 Overview:

 The Users & Posts Dashboard is a web application built using Next.js that fetches and displays user profiles along with their related posts using the JSONPlaceholder API.
-This project includes search, sorting, and a detailed view for enhanced usability.
-App is server side rendered and user list component is client side that as it needs state.
+This project includes search, sorting, and a detailed view for enhanced usability. this app is server side rendered and user list component is client side that as it needs state.

 Installation: